ChainSafe/forest/documentation/src/wallet.md

 # Wallet handling

-There are two wallets for Forest: One accessible by the Forest node, and one that is only accessible by you.
-It's recommended that you only use the local wallet for security reasons.
-The wallet in the Forest node exists for backward compatiblity with Lotus.
+There are two wallets for Forest: One is accessible by the Forest node, and one is only accessible by you.
+It is recommended that you only use the local wallet for security reasons.
+The wallet in the Forest node exists for backward compatibility with Lotus.

 ## Configuration

-To query the balance of an account or to transfer funds, you need access to a running Filecoin node.
-You can either run such a node yourself or use a publicly available node.
-As a rule of thumb, don't send real money through a node that you do not trust.
+To query an account's balance or transfer funds, you need access to a running Filecoin node.
+You can run such a node yourself or use a publicly available node.
+As a rule of thumb, only send real money through a node that you trust.
 The rest of this document will assume you're using play money on calibnet.

 Glif.io runs a public Filecoin node at that we can use by setting `FULLNODE_API_INFO`: